markhazleton/PromptSpark.Chat/README.md

 5. Receive immediate responses and progress to subsequent steps.

 ## Contributing
 Contributions are welcome!
 Please open issues for feature requests or bug reports.
-For larger changes, submit a pull request with a clear description of what you’ve implemented.
+For larger changes, submit a pull request with a clear description of what youâ€™ve implemented.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as described in the license.